Hearing from past interns

 Young white man with wavy blond hair wearing a grey collared shirt standing in front of green hills, a bay, and the Golden Gate bridge in the distance

-"In this internship, I have learned how to take initiative on projects that are advanced and apply to real‐world skills that will help me in my future career.
+In this internship, I have learned how to take initiative on projects that are advanced and apply to real‐world skills that will help me in my future career.
 I have learned to be more self‐aware of how I can be a better student and worker in the professional world.
 I have also gained the vital skills to be able to critically communicate with other members and managers one‐on‐one or in a group.

 The most valuable skills that I have gained during this internship is how to effectively network with other members in my group and make lasting relationships.
 Also, I have learned to reach outside my assigned department to connect with many other people to learn valuable skills from them.
 This allows me to be proactive in seeking out the best people to learn from and expand my network regardless of where my initial boundaries may be set.

-When I was working with Jon Marcheta in FASS, we were able to take a trip up to the new Portland Campus, the Ballmer Institute!
+When I was working with Jon Marchetta in FASS, we were able to take a trip up to the new Portland Campus, the Ballmer Institute!
 It was an amazing experience because we were shown around by the head person who was overseeing the entire operation of building a new college campus.
 I also got to learn how operational finance can be incorporated into planning for big projects like the construction and operation of a completely new campus.

-David Cynkin, senior, Business and Economics ('22-'23 cohort)
+David Cynkin, senior, Business and Economics

 Young white man with light brown hair parted in the middle of his head; wearing a light blue jacket and collared shirt; trees and a building behind him

+I have learned a lot in this internship.
 I learned that I find value in projects that will affect a lot of people.
 Working on homework always feels empty because it is just for a grade, but working on a website that people across campus will use, or helping determine the best way to manage UO’s energy provides a sense of meaning in my work.

 I have also learned how to communicate within a large team.
 As an intern working with department heads, it is important to learn how to advocate for yourself when your supervisor has great responsibility and little time.
 I think this will be helpful after graduation when working in an entire organization.